T. Rowe Price: 1986–2010

 T. Rowe Price held its initial public offering, valued at nearly $200 million, in 1986.
 Shortly thereafter, the firm began establishing larger office complexes in the U.S. and research offices around the world, beginning with a Hong Kong office in 1987.
 Retirement Plan Services were launched in the 1990s alongside additional new services and funds, including mutual funds acquired from other companies such as USF&G. This momentum, and the firm reaching $100 billion assets under management, pushed T. Rowe Price to create an asset management partnership with Sumitomo Bank and Daiwa Securities in Tokyo in 1999, and to purchase 100% interest of the London-based Rowe Price-Fleming International, which was renamed T. Rowe Price International.
 Also in 1999, T. Rowe Price was added to the S&P 500 Index.

 T. Rowe Price largely avoided the dot-com bubble of 2000.
 The Wall Street Journal expressed surprise at the firm's moderation with avoiding concentrated holdings in trendy internet technology stocks, in an article published a week before the markets began to crash in March 2000.

 In 2001, the company launched T. Rowe Price Funds SICAV, domiciled in Luxembourg, for non-U.S. institutional investors and financial intermediaries.
 Two years later it created target-date retirement funds.
 In 2010, T. Rowe Price bought a significant interest in Unit Trust of India, India's oldest mutual fund company and one of its five largest.
 Since 2000, T. Rowe Price has opened global offices in locations ranging from Madrid and Dubai to Stockholm and Sydney.

 2010–present

 As of 2019, T. Rowe Price has continued to focus on active management rather than passive management.
 Since 2010, T. Rowe Price increased its assets under management from $400 billion to $1.73 trillion and annual revenues increased more than 10 percent to $6.48 billion, placing it 537 on the Fortune 1000 list of the largest U.S. companies.

+As of March 17, 2025, T. Rowe Price relocated its headquarters from 100 East Pratt Street to its new global headquarters at 1307 Point Street.